sourav22899/segment-ser/README.md

 After downloading these files into the same directory as this README.

 ## Citation
-If you find this repo useful in your research, please consider to cite the following paper:
+If you find this repo useful in your research, please consider citing the following paper:

 ```
 @inproceedings{sahoo2019segment,